jaygautammm/CodEvo-Solutions-DA/README.md

-# This Repository contains the project works CODEVO Solution
+# This Repository contains the project works for CODEVO Solution

 ## Task 1
 - scraped the reviews of **Fog Harbor Fish House** Restaurant at *yelp.com*